8 Best Substitutes for Brussel Sprouts

 What Are Brussel Sprouts Good For?

-Brussel sprouts are cruciferous vegetables.
-They’re a member of the Brassica oleracea species, like kale, cauliflower, cabbage, and broccoli.
-They gained fame in the 16th century in the Belgian city of Brussels, hence their name.
+Brussel sprouts are members of the Brassica oleracea species, the same family as kale, cauliflower, cabbage, and broccoli.
+They gained their name in the 16th century in Brussels, Belgium.

 Best Substitutes For Brussel Sprouts